 Among the subjects covered in your GIs is usually a description of what constitutes a sign.
 At times the RM will use the definition of "sign" in one or a number of gimmicks.
 As noted above under the section on "Gimmicks on <name> Instructions," the RM can pull some winners at times with certain definitions.
-Be sure that your rallye team understands any deviations from the normal definition of "Sian."
+Be sure that your rallye team understands any deviations from the normal definition of "Sign."
+Does a school or park's sign count?